 Living in Paradise

-My mum acted weird when it came to finding super-spots for sunsets while she visited me in Madeira.
+One of my close relatives acted weird when it came to finding super-spots for sunsets while she visited me in Madeira.
 She seemed almost allergic to the spectral light of the star, loudly wondering what’s so special about that?
 And in a way, I can understand her.
 What’s so special about anything in life, apart from this eternal moment we experience right now?
 Perhaps, beautiful sunsets make us remember that all is magical, here and now?
 But then, I did not always experience sunsets that were so amazing.
 In fact, the first sunrise I ever saw (for real) was in 1991 on acid, in a place called: El Triunfo de La Cruz.
 Until that point, I felt that I had never really experienced a sunrise properly, at least not with these paramount colors and such acuity!

 Watching Sunset in Thailand, 2019